onaiv22/tec/READ.md

 create deployment
 #kubectl create -f interview-deployment.yaml

 To check if deployment is created
 #kubeclt get deployment -n interview

 #kubectl describe service -n interview

 create service
 #kubectl create -f interview-service.yaml

 To check if service is created
 #kubectl get service -n interview

 #kubectl describe service -n interview

 Create ingress.
 Note - the ingress controller have used is Traefik, however there are other types you can choose from.
 #kubectl create -f interview-ingress.yaml

 #kubectl describe ingress -n interview

 To get the endpoint to test with
-#kubectl get ing -n interview.
+#kubectl get ing -n interview

 NOTE - this dns name will not work as its a dummy, except you have this properly integrated into your environment and all set up in your dns config/route 53. but to test the deployment you can curl the endpoint of the cluster IP with the port within the cluster or host you are running this from. to get the clusterIP, run this kubectl get service -n interview or kubectl describe service -n interview and the port in this case 80.